 What's the conclusion?
 We can state it for you in two sentences.
 First, there is no reason whatsoever to doubt that your marriage is valid in the eyes of God.
 Second, there is every reason ( if you so desire) to re-affirm your vows in a church-sanctioned or otherwise specifically Christian wedding ceremony.
 We're not saying this to lay a legalistic burden on you.
 We just want to help you experience the joys of Christian marriage to the fullest extent.

-If you think it might be helpful to discuss these concepts at greater length, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful to discuss these concepts at greater length, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.

 God's Design for Marriage